didiersmith/steve/chapters/the-particle-computer.md

 As he was pouring the hot water into the press, Vincent made an attempt at conversation.
 "I had this crazy dream last night."

-"Hmm?" grunted Russell.
+"Hmm?" asked Russell, with obvious disinterest.

 "You were in it."

-"Ah, yeah?" responded Russell, leaning his chair back on its hind legs.
+"Ah, yeah?" replied Russell, leaning his chair back on its hind legs.
 He generally disliked hearing about other people's dreams, but it was different when he was in them.

 "Yeah, we were in a diner together with this really pretty girl and a crazy guy."